kapiljain15778/HtmlBasics/README.md

 # HtmlBasics
 This is my first Git Repository.
-All about learning fudamentals of Html(Hypertext MarkUp language)
+All about learning fudamentals of Html(Hypertext MarkUp language).